Shelterbelt Builders

 CLIENT: Golden Gate National Parks Conservancy

-PARTNERS: National Park Service; Ropeworks Inc
+PARTNERS: National Park Service; Skala Inc.

 In addition to having one of the most scenic viewsheds in the Golden Gate National Recreation Area where the Golden Gate Bridge lands north, the Marin Headlands encompass the northern-most range of the Federal Endangered Mission Blue Butterfly (Icaricia icarioides missionensis).
-This species is dependent upon a handful of perennial lupine species-predominantly silver lupine (Lupinus albifrons)–on which to lay its eggs and feed while in larval form.
-Its already limited range has been negatively impacted by habitat loss due to human development, while the remaining open space is being qualitatively threatened by invasion of myriad exotic plants, foremost among them are purple pampas grass–Cortaderia jubata.
+This species is dependent upon a handful of perennial lupine species - predominantly silver lupine (Lupinus albifrons) - on which to lay its eggs and feed while in larval form.
+Its already limited range has been negatively impacted by habitat loss due to human development, while the remaining open space is being qualitatively threatened by invasion of myriad exotic plants, foremost among them are purple pampas grass (Cortaderia jubata).